jbcoe/value_types/DRAFT.md

 ### Modelled types

 The class templates `indirect` and `polymorphic` have strong similarities to existing class templates.
-These similarities motivate much of the design, we aim for consistency with existing library types, not innovation.
+These similarities motivate much of the design; we aim for consistency with existing library types, not innovation.

 #### Modelled types for `indirect`